-Directions: Participants take turns introducing themselves with their first name plus a noun or adjective that starts with the same letter (e.g., a college plus their first name, like "Pacific Patrick").
-Challenge the group to repeat each name combination before they share.
+Directions: Participants go around the room and introduce themselves with their first name plus a noun or adjective that starts with the same letter (e.g. a college plus their first name like "Pacific Patrick").
+Challenge the group to repeat back each name combination before they share.